rowenortell792-a11y/clickdash/README.md

  * [ ] Implement advanced traffic analysis.
  * [ ] Expand Legend-tier aura rewards.
  * [ ] Connect Fandate frontend to the active Citadel.
-### How to update it:
- 1. Go to your GitHub repository on your phone or computer.
- 2. Find the README.md file.
- 3. Click the **Edit (pencil icon)** button.
- 4. Replace everything currently in there with the text above.
- 5. Commit the changes.
-**Would you like me to adjust any of these sections to better match the specific vision you have for Fandate, or is this ready for your GitHub?**